Nonprofit health insurers' surpluses

-For several years, our office has asked the state Legislature for the authority to consider health insurers' surpluses when determining if a rate request is reasonable.
-We're trying again this year with HB 1349 (www.leg.wa.gov).
+Our office has repeatedly asked the state Legislature for the authority to consider health insurers' surpluses when determining if a rate request is reasonable, most recently with 2013's HB 1349 (www.leg.wa.gov).
+The legislation did not pass.

 Surplus is different from an insurer's reserves